adrian-wp/radialDFT/README.md

 |  8 | O       |  0.00358971 |  0.00313495 | 2.61340e-05 |   0.00042853 |  9.27860e-08 |
 |  9 | F       |  0.00295010 |  0.00216475 | 2.96221e-05 |   0.00075410 |  2.62305e-06 |
 | 10 | Ne      |  0.00520926 |  0.00394611 | 3.19529e-05 |   0.00122498 |  6.22485e-06 |

-## Folder Structure

-The sources of the Rust implementation are in the `src` folder.
-An equivalent implementation in Python with numpy/scipy which was used to initially test if the equations were derived correctly can be found in `scripts/dft.py`.

 [^1]: https://doi.org/10.1139/p80-159
 [^2]: https://github.com/certik/dftatom